caocscar/open-knowledge-network/README.md

 6. Urban Minor Collector
 Additionally, any other highways that are designated as part of the National Highway System

-See example below of coverage for Ann Arbor HPMS
+See example below of coverage for Ann Arbor HPMS:

 ![HPMS for Ann Arbor Area](img/HPMS_A2.png "HPMS for Ann Arbor Area")
 ---